Bombardier MultiLevel Coach: Service history

-In December 2018, NJ Transit ordered 113 additional coaches, designated MultiLevel III; the order included 55 unpowered cars and 58 powered multiple units with AC electric propulsion systems, which when coupled to other MultiLevel cars will allow the train to be propelled without a separate electric locomotive.
-The contract included options for up to 636 more cars.
-The new multilevel cars are to replace NJ Transit's Arrow III EMUs.
+In December 2018, NJ Transit ordered 113 additional coaches, designated MultiLevel III; the order included 55 unpowered cars and 58 powered cars with AC electric propulsion systems, which when coupled to other MultiLevel cars will form multiple units, allowing the train to be propelled without a separate electric locomotive.
+The contract included options for up to 636 more cars, of which, as of May 2025, a total of 374 have been ordered.
+The new multilevel cars are to replace NJ Transit's Arrow III EMUs, remaining single level Comet equipment, and may replace the 29 older ALP-46 electric locomotives in the future.
 The maximum speed of the power cars is 110 mph.
-These cars may replace the 29 older ALP-46 electric locomotives in the future.
 Alstom, which purchased Bombardier in 2021, will complete the order.
+In September 2025, NJ transit executed options for 200 more units previously approved in May 2025 budget request.
+These will be delivered through 2031, with 50 options remaining.

 In October 2022, it was announced that NJ Transit will spend approximately US$8 million to replace the glazed polycarbonate windows on the entire fleet.
-Many of the windows have become permanently clouded due to heat and UV exposure which makes them difficult to see out of.
+Many of the windows have become permanently clouded due to heat and UV exposure, making visibility difficult.